xooniverse/televerse/README.md

 ---

-🤖 `Bot API version: Bot API 7.2 (March 31, 2024)`
+🤖 `Bot API version: Bot API 7.3 (May 6, 2024)`

 Televerse is a powerful, easy-to-use, and highly customizable Telegram bot framework built with Dart programming language.
 It provides a complete and well-structured API that enables developers to create and deploy complex Telegram bots with ease.
 Televerse provides a total of 0 dynamic types on its public interface, making it easy for developers to write strictly typed code.

-## 🔥 Latest Update: Inline Query Result Builder
+## 🔥 Bot API 7.3 (May 6, 2024)

-Televerse now includes the powerful `InlineQueryResultBuilder`!
-This feature simplifies the creation of inline query results with efficiency and simplicity in mind.
-Utilize methods like `InlineQueryResultBuilder.article`, `InlineQueryResultBuilder.audio`, `InlineQueryResultBuilder.contact`, and more to effortlessly generate various types of inline query results.
-Upgrade now and streamline your bot development process with Televerse.
+In a nutshell, the updates include, InlineKeyboardMarkup support for business messages, infinite editability for live locations.
+Support for new poll features and to chat background changes service messages.

-Check out [the example](https://github.com/xooniverse/TeleverseExamples/blob/main/lib/inline_queries_bot.dart) and [changelog](./CHANGELOG.md) for more details! 🚀
+Checkout [changelog](https://core.telegram.org/bots/api-changelog#may-6-2024) for more details! 🚀

 <hr>